- Automobiles & Motorcycles

 Overheating

-Most servos are susceptible to heat, especially when running for extended periods.
-While maintenance crews report a higher call volume for overheating during the summer months, it can occur at any time.
+Most servos are sensitive to heat, particularly during protracted operations.
+Though maintenance teams often report increased overheating instances in summer months, excessive overheating can occur at any time.

 Servo Making Abnormal Noises